John Dibbs: Captain Dibbs' ships

 In the Sydney Gazette 6 February 1823, Robert Brimer (1st), William Wood, Francisco Preto and seven Tahitians are listed as crew.
 On 29 January 1824, Robert Brimer, John Smith, Francisco Preto and four Tahitians are listed as crew.

 Captain Dibbs remained as master until September 1824, when he took command of the Haweis.
 Robert Brimer, the 1st Officer, took command of the Endeavour.

 Schooner/brig Haweis 72 tons, crew 6–8.
 Seems to have had a cargo capacity of around 45 tons.

-The 72-ton, wooden schooner / brig Haweis was built at Moorea, Society Islands (Tahiti) for the London Missionary Society by the missionaries George Bignall and John Williams.
-The vessel was launched in December 1817 by King Pomare II of Tahiti and named after Dr. Thomas Haweis, whose interests led to the founding of the London Missionary Society.
+The 72-ton, wooden schooner / brig Haweis was built at Moʼorea, Society Islands (Tahiti) for the London Missionary Society by the missionaries George Bignall and John Williams.
+The vessel was launched in December 1817 by King Pōmare II of Tahiti and named after Dr. Thomas Haweis, whose interests led to the founding of the London Missionary Society.

 The Haweis proved to be unsuitable for the intended use, being to trade and procure supplies for both the Tahitian and New Zealand missions.

-In November 1828 Haweis departed Sydney for Antipodes and Bounty Islands, where a sealing gang was left.
+In November 1828 Haweis departed Sydney for the Antipodes and Bounty Islands, where a sealing gang was left.
 Gangs were often stationed on remote islands to cull as many seals as they could before the ships returned.
 Sealing was dangerous enough, but added to it was the very distinct possibility that their ship might never return.

 Sealers were crushed to death by seals, attacked, killed and eaten by Maori, and abandoned to starve by captains that could not, or did not, return.
 After Haweis left her gang in the southern islands, she continued her voyage trading around New Zealand and called at the Bay of Islands in December to refresh.
-While at the Bay of Islands an interpreter was enlisted to assist in trading with Maori.
+While at the Bay of Islands an interpreter was enlisted to assist in trading with Māori.
 They then sailed for the East Cape.
 In March 1828 the Haweis was attacked and looted at Whakatane, in the Bay of Plenty, with three crewmen killed.
 The ship was retaken a couple of days later by Captain Clarke of the New Zealander, and Haweis arrived back at the Bay of Islands after her harrowing ordeal on 15 March.
 Haweis sealing gang must have been more fortunate that others, as when the brig arrived back in Sydney in April, seal skins were among her cargo.
 This success saw Haweis sail to the sealing grounds in the south again the following month and when she arrived back in Sydney on 29 June from Stewart Island, her crew had taken another 340 seal skins.
 Haweis next voyage was an eight-day return trip from Sydney to Newcastle, still under Captain John James.
 On 24 October 1829 James left Sydney on Haweis, bound for the Society Islands.
 By the following January grave fears were held for her safety.

 In 1835, a report appeared that the Haweis has been taken over by escaping convicts, and the crew and passengers murdered.